AssafUni/bci4als-online/README.md

 ***

-For more info, see the documentation located in each code file.
+For more info, see the documentation located in each code file and the docs file in the documents folder.

 ### Trobuleshooting